 The trail is very easy and is also well maintained.
 Not only is the trail short but it also doesn’t incline much.
 There are also plenty of places to stop with shade, and given enough time, almost anyone could do it!

-For some of the trail you also follow rivers and cross small streams and the water is beautiful!
-Be sure to check out the small mining tunnel you see sign-posted along the way.
-These signs also provide some great info into life back then!
+For some of the trails, you also follow rivers and cross small streams and the water is beautiful!
+Be sure to check out the small mining tunnel, you’ll see signs posted along the way.
+These signs also provide some great info about life back then!